-We’ve all gotten a crash course in video chat apps – Zoom, Skype, FaceTime etc. – during the Circuit Breaker.
+We’ve all gotten a crash course in video chat apps – Zoom, Skype, FaceTime etc. – during the pandemic.
 We break down the pros and cons of each.

-Due to the circuit breaker, whether your kiddo is suddenly immersed in home-based learning, you find yourself working from home, or you’re trying to stay positive by doing virtual happy hours or long-distance family catch-ups, there’ve been ample opportunities to try out the various video chat apps currently available.
+Due to the pandemic and Phase 2 HA, whether your kiddo is suddenly immersed in home-based learning, you find yourself working from home, or you’re trying to stay positive by doing virtual happy hours or long-distance family catch-ups, there’ve been ample opportunities to try out the various video chat apps currently available.

 So far Zoom seems to be the most popular choice – it’s not laggy, it’s easy to see everyone at once when you’re chatting a large group, and you can even choose fun backgrounds like the planets or a deserted island.
 Of course it’s also become notorious for some serious security flaws, and was even temporarily banned by MOE due to some horrible ‘Zoom bombing’ incidents.

 If you’re still not committed to a particularly video chat app, consider this your cheat sheet with the various pros and cons to help you find the one that suits your needs best!